awsdocs/amazon-glacier-developer-guide/doc_source/uploading-an-archive-single-op-using-dotnet.md

    If you don't provide an account ID, then the account ID associated with the credentials you provide to sign the request is assumed\.
 For more information, see [Using the AWS SDK for \.NET with Amazon S3 Glacier](using-aws-sdk-for-dot-net.md)\.

-1. Execute the `UploadArchive` method by providing the request object as a parameter\.
+1. Run the `UploadArchive` method by providing the request object as a parameter\.

    In response, S3 Glacier returns an archive ID of the newly uploaded archive\.